JetBrains-Research/snakecharm/README.md

 **SnakeCharm** is a plugin for [PyCharm](https://www.jetbrains.com/pycharm/) / [IntelliJ Platform IDEs](https://www.jetbrains.com/products.html?fromMenu#type=ide) which adds support for [Snakemake](https://snakemake.readthedocs.io/en/stable/) workflows language.

-At the moment plugin is an early alpha version and will be improved in future and uploaded to [IntelliJ Plugins Repository](https://plugins.jetbrains.com).
+At the moment plugin is an early alpha version and will be improved in future.
+Plugin is available in [IntelliJ Plugins Repository](https://plugins.jetbrains.com/plugin/11947-snakecharm).

 Features available in `*.smk`, `*.rule` and `Snakefile` files:
 * Python code syntax highlighting